itali43/PSTrading/README.md

 But alas, it was not to be.

-Apple, in their infinite wisdom, decided that having financial institution's private keys in a third party app (even if that app was specifically designed to have no connection to any servers except said financial institutions!) was a no-go, see App Review Guideline 3.2.1(viii)*:
+Apple has decided that having financial institution's private keys in a third party app was a no-go, see App Review Guideline 3.2.1(viii)*:
 ~~~
 (viii) Apps used for financial trading, investing, or money management should come from
 the financial institution performing such services or must use a public API offered by